Court Begins Hearing in Sowore’s N1.2bn Damages Suit against IG, AGF, Others March 10

 The absence of all the defendants prompted Justice Umar to adjourn the matter to March 10 but with a warning that it would be for definite hearing on the date.

-Sowore, publisher of Sahara Reporters, had last year slammed a fundamental human rights suit against the defendants over his October 23, 2025 arrest and detention over his participation in a protest against the arrest and prosecution of the Biafra nation agitator, Nnamdi Kanu.
+Sowore, publisher of Sahara news media had last year slammed a fundamental human rights suit against the defendants over his October 23, 2025 arrest and detention over his participation in a protest against the arrest and prosecution of the Biafra nation agitator, Nnamdi Kanu.

 In the suit, Sowore claimed his arrest and detention over a peaceful protest constituted a blatant breach of his right to freedom of movement and dignity of human person.